PowerShell/DscResources/CONTRIBUTING.md

 * Write a set of Unit and Integration test cases specific to your resources using Pester using the test templates from the [Tests.Template folder](Tests.Template).
 Place them in `Tests\Unit` and `Tests\Integration` directories. ([See details regarding adding tests](https://github.com/PowerShell/DscResources/blob/master/CONTRIBUTING.md#adding-test-coverage-for-dsc-resources))
 * Use the template from the [DscResource.Template folder](DscResource.Template) as a boilerplate for [appveyor.yml] (https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/appveyor.yml) (continuous integration configuration file) and [README.md](https://github.com/PowerShell/DscResources/blob/master/DscResource.Template/README.md).
-* If you have used the [Tests.Template folder](Tests.Template) to create your unit and integration tests then the common tests located in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests) will be automatically installed for you when your tests are run.
+* When you run tests based on the templates the common tests located in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests) will be automatically installed into the root folder of your module when your tests are run.
-* If you did not use the [Tests.Template folder](Tests.Template) for your unit and integration testts, run all common tests located in [DSCResource.Tests](https://github.com/PowerShell/DscResource.Tests)

 Follow up in the issue you opened to discuss repo ownership with the PowerShell team.
 There are two options: